m-kupiec/compendium-javascript/README.md

 - octal (e.g. `0o52` for `42`)
 - hexadecimal (e.g. (`0x2A` for `42`)

-Multiply-and-Divide method of rounding a number to float:
+Multiply-and-divide method of rounding a number to float:

 ```js
 console.log(Math.round(1.2345 * 1e2) / 1e2); // 1.23